 Unless the UE is configured a SCS, the UE receives subsequent PDSCH using same SCS as for the PDSCH reception providing the RAR message.

-If the UE does not detect the DCI format with CRC scrambled by the corresponding MsgB-RNTI , or the UE does not correctly receive a corresponding transport block within the window, the UE procedure is as described in [11, TS 38.321].
+If the UE does not detect the DCI format 1_0 with CRC scrambled by the corresponding MsgB-RNTI or if the DCI does not include the two LSB bits of SFN corresponding to the PRACH occasion used to transmit the MSGA preamble, or the UE does not correctly receive a corresponding transport block within the window, the UE procedure is as described in [11, TS 38.321].

 *** Unchanged text is omitted ***